katiebristol/thermomag_plotter/README.md

 ## Outputs

-If inputs are correct, the software should output a figure (.png extension) of the thermomagnetic curves.
+If inputs are correct, the software should output a figure (.pdf extension) of the thermomagnetic curves.
 In addition, the corrected data files will be output in .json format.

 ## Notes